 Organic Food Gardens - What are we up to?

 We have been developing an organic food garden prototype in our backyard.
 What we have learned through doing it on an experimental basis allowed us to duplicate the knowledge elsewhere.
 The gardens that are therefore established are designed to meet the optimal requirements to be able to sustain a healthy crop.
 Our aim is to make it as cost-effective as possible.
-It must be possible for anyone wanting to start a garden to do so and to maintain it virtually cost-free.
-Organic material for composting are sourced from the local communities where gardens are established.
-Herbicide, pesticide, and commercial fertilizers are avoided.
+It must be possible for anyone wanting to start a garden to do so and maintain it virtually cost-free.
+Organic materials for composting are sourced from the local communities where gardens are established.
+Herbicides, pesticides, and commercial fertilizers are avoided.

 Organic farming is based on holistic, ecologically balanced agricultural principles involving soil fertility, crop rotation, and natural pest control.
 The basis for organic farming is actually very simple: Allow nature to do what nature does best.
 Through our organic food garden projects, we help individuals and families to produce food in a sustainable way making use of land and resources that are available to them.

 - Quality seedlings (if available)

 - Organic mix (homemade compost and bone meal)

 - Water (no too much not too little)

 - A little bit of sweat and a little bit of time every day

 - The tires are optional